Equity Valuation Methods

 • Identify the method from the analyst's activity.
 Charts, volume, support/resistance = technical; financial statements, ratios, intrinsic value = fundamental.

-• DDM does not fit a company that pays no dividends (for example, a tech startup); use DCF instead.
+• DDM is not useful for a company that pays no dividends (for example, a tech startup); DCF fits better there.

 • Volume matters: a price move without strong volume is a weaker, less reliable signal.